magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # How to build an AI Agent from scratch?

+font <- large

-Here's the system prompt of a simple example of an AI agent that explores a dataset and generates visualizations.
+Here's the system prompt of a sample AI agent that explores a dataset and generates visualizations.

 section-break